| GOPHER AT BOARD GAME ARENA

 My latest temporary membership was at Corey Clark's discussion forum.
 We got along for a while, but he was persisting with

-his ridiculous, inarticulate claims that Oust was somehow harmed by advancing strategy.
+his nebulous claims that Oust was somehow harmed by advancing strategy.
 Strategy may have advanced in Oust.

 From this one can deduce that strategy may have advanced in Oust.
 Nothing more.